wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

     mov %ebx, %edx      # move our count value to edx for the int 80 call
 ```

-Our string length is placed from ebx into the edx register so that the `int 0x80` call to write to stdout can then be performed to print the correct number of characters to the screen.
+Our string length is copied from `ebx` into the `edx` register so that the `int 0x80` call to write to stdout can then be performed to print the correct number of characters to the screen.
-There is also one push and pop instruction in fib4 that firstly stores a copy of the address of our argument in edi then restores it into ecx.
-This is done as ecx is used for the address of the string to write to stdout, and the `repne scasb` instructions destroys this value in the edi register.
-Using push and pop we can preserve the address of the string on the stack and restore when we need to use it._
+There is also a `push` and `pop` instruction in fib4 that firstly stores a copy of the address of our argument in `edi` then restores it into `ecx`.
+This is done as `ecx` is used for the address of the string to write to stdout, and the `repne scasb` instructions destroys this value in the `edi` register.
+Using `push` and `pop`, we can preserve the address of the string on the stack and restore when we need to use it._

 # Making things easier to understand using function calls